 Council help and support if you cannot afford a suitable home

-The council must consider your needs and situation if you ask them for homeless help.
+The council must look into your needs and situation if you ask them for homeless help.

-They must draw up a personal housing plan for you if they decide that:
+They must write a personal housing plan for you if they decide that:

 If you cannot afford to stay in your home

-You can be legally homeless if you cannot afford to pay your rent or mortgage as well as other essential costs like food, heating, clothing and transport.
+You can be legally homeless if you cannot afford to pay your rent or mortgage as well as for other important things like food, heating, clothes and transport.

 The council might ask to see details of your: